What is guerilla marketing? Tips and advice to boost your strategy.

 Types of guerilla marketing options to explore.

-There are several guerilla marketing options to explore when looking for the approach that suits you best.
+There are several guerilla marketing options to explore when looking for the approach that suits your business best.

-Street marketing involves taking your campaigns to public places.
-You’ll often see this in the form of face-to-face advertising, road shows and pop-ups.
+Street marketing is a common type of guerilla marketing that involves taking your campaigns to public places.
+You’ll often see this as face-to-face advertising, road shows and pop-ups.
 If you don’t think your audience would respond well to in-person tactics, artwork, posters and flyers are other street marketing alternatives.

 Ambient marketing uses visual methods that draw on the context of their environment to elicit a reaction.
 For example, you might place your logo or a poster somewhere people might not expect to see marketing materials.
 The purpose of the ad itself and the use of space are often thought-provoking or ironic.
 This could include places like bathrooms, buses and billboards.